Stevan Sremac: Literary work

 Sremac's period spent in Niš was his most productive period.
 During this period, he published Božićna pečenica (1893), Ivkova slava (1895), Vukadin (1903), Limunacija na selu (1896), Pop Ćira i pop Spira (1898), Čiča Jordan (1903), and Zona Zamfirova (1906), all characterized with local colouring, realism, humour, and satire.
 Because of their high dramatic quality, many of these were later dramatized, with Ivkova slava, being the most successful.
 Sremac's characters are usually small merchants, clerks, priests, artists, and just simple folk in small Serbian towns.
 A realist and sharp observer, he was able to point out the changes sweeping Serbian society into a new era.
 Some of his stories dealing with vanishing way of life that had persisted for centuries have an unforegetable nostalgic flavor.
 His depiction of the patriarchal atmosphere of Serbia of his time is done in a humorous vain, but never mockingly, except when he ridicules his political opponents.
 Sremac's short stories reveal his love for the slowly disappearing "old way" of life.
 The plots are placed in his native Vojvodina, Bačka in particular, Belgrade, and mostly, southern parts of Serbia.
 But it is his humor for which Sremac is best known and remembered.

 Legacy

 Many of his works were turned into films; his most popular novel Pop Ćira i pop Spira was made into TV series in 1980s, while feature films Zona Zamfirova (2002) and Ivkova slava (2005), both by director Zdravko Šotra saw huge success in Serbia and Montenegro.

 He is included in The 100 most prominent Serbs.

+Personal

+During the Great War, Stevan Sremac's brother Andrija Sremac was living and working in New York City.
+He was the 1st vice-president of the Serbian National Defense Council (Srpska Narodna Odbrana).
+The president at the time was Professor Mihajlo Pupin, the well-known Serbian-American physicist, inventor, and author of a seminal biography, From Immigrant to Inventor.